 Start by claiming and verifying your company’s Google business listing.
-If you are comfortable and succesful with this process then take it further by optimizing the listing.
+If you are comfortable and successful with this process then take it further by optimizing the listing.

 Let’s get started!